Rudy Salas: U.S. House campaigns

+Elections

 2022

-Salas left his seat in the state assembly to run for Congress, he was defeated by incumbent Republican, David Valadao in a close race.
+Salas left his seat in the State Assembly to run for California's 22nd congressional district in 2022.
+He was defeated by incumbent Republican David Valadao in a close race.

 2024

-Salas announced he would run again for congress in 2024.
+Salas announced he would run again for Congress in 2024.
+He was defeated by incumbent Republican David Valadao in the 2024 general election by over 11,000 votes.